88mphapp/docs/docs/smartcontract.md

 Withdraws a single deposit for the caller.

-- `depositID`: The index of the deposit to be withdrawn in the `userDeposits` array.
+- `depositID`: The index of the deposit to be withdrawn in the `deposits` array plus 1.

 ##### `function earlyWithdraw(uint256 depositID) external`

 Withdraws a single deposit for the caller, before the maturation timestamp.
-The caller needs to approve DAI to `DInterest` before calling, the amount is equal to `userDeposits[depositID].initialDeficit`.
+The caller needs to approve DAI to `DInterest` before calling, the amount is equal to `deposits[depositID].initialDeficit`.

-- `depositID`: The index of the deposit to be withdrawn in the `userDeposits` array.
+- `depositID`: The index of the deposit to be withdrawn in the `deposits` array plus 1.

 ##### `function multiDeposit(uint256[] calldata amountList, uint256[] calldata maturationTimestampList) external`